souldern/souldern.github.io/home/announcements/playground-safety-2019.md

 ---
 date: 2019-11-30
-title: ROSPA Report on Playground 2019.
+title: ROSPA Report on Playground 2019
 ---

-# ROSPA Safety Inspection Report on the Playground.
+# ROSPA Safety Inspection Report on the Playground

 The full Safety Inspection Report for the village playground equipment is [available from this website](/parish-council/spc-documents/ROSPA%20Report%20November%202019.pdf)